DancerVlt69/atm-SlabsNstairs/README.md

 * a new Mineral - Citrine ( big thanks to for the idea and the tutorials)
-    - Raw Gem / Block, Raw / Deepslate / Ore (in parts work in progress) -Citrine-Coin for special Tradings (more an idea than an running part)
+    - Raw Gem / Block, Raw / Deepslate / Ore (in parts work in progress) -Citrine-Coin for special Tradings (more an idea than a running part)

 If you have questions or ideas, or find bugs or issues feel free to use the comment section below or the issue-tracker on gitHub.